 Experience the wild beauty and kaleidoscope of natural colours on the Zennor Head Walk.
 The jagged landscape, picturesque coves, far-reaching Atlantic views and a bounty of flora and fauna make this a fantastic trip.

-The short ramble starts at the village; on the path, watch out for soaring buzzards flying overhead.
+The short ramble starts at the village; watch out for soaring buzzards flying overhead on the path.
 Despite its small size, Zennor parish supports a vast range of fauna and flora, including an impressive 100 species of birds.